 2. If the downloaded file is in a compressed format, double click on the downloaded File and note to down the Location, where the New Driver is being stored on your computer.

-3. Right-click on the Start button and click on Device Manager.
+3. After this, open Device Manager (right-click on Start and click on Device Manager).

 4. On the Device Manager screen, open the Device category in which the device is located > right-click on the Device and select Update Driver option.